 - a residential flat building

 - manor houses

 - multi dwelling housing

 - multi dwelling housing (terraces)

 - attached dwellings

-- any other land use not addressed in controls C1 to C2 of Section B3.4 Excavation
+- any other land use not audressed in controls C1 to C2 of Section B3.4 Excavation

-For a dwelling house, dual occupancy development and semi-detached dwellings basement walls can be no closer to the boundary than the required setback (refer to Figure 5).
+ilding, my twe' For a dwelling house, dual occupancy development and semi-detached dwellings basement walls and any piling (or similar structural elements) can be no closer to the boundary than the required setback (refer to Figure 5).

-For a residential flat building, manor houses, multi dwelling housing, multi dwelling housing (terraces), attached dwellings and any other land use not addressed in controls C1 to C2 of Section B3.4 Excavation, basement walls can be no closer to the boundary than 1.5m.
+For a residential flat building, manor houses, multi dwelling Lausing, multi dwelling housing (terraces), attached dwellings and any other land use not addressed in controls C1 to C2 of Section B3.4 Excavation, basement walls and any piling (or similar structural elements) can be no closer to the boundary than 1.5m.